-Placement testing is part of a general orientation program preceding the start of each term's classes.
+An approved ELP Placement test score is required for admission to the EAP program.

-Students who have submitted proof of an overall IELTS (Academic) Band score of 6.0 with no IELTS Band score less than 5.0 or a TOEFL iBT score of 70 with no skill below 17, or a TOEFL Paper score of 525, or a CAEL score of 50, or a Duolingo score of 95-105 will be directly admitted into Advanced EAP.
-Students who have submitted proof of an overall IELTS (Academic) Band score of 5.5 with no IELTS Band score less than 5.0, or a Duolingo score of 85-90 will be directly admitted into High Intermediate EAP.
-Students who have submitted proof of an overall IELTS (Academic) Band score of 5.0 with no IELTS Band score less than 4.5, or a Duolingo score of 75-80 will be directly admitted into EAP 030 Vantages 2 (Intermediate).
-These scores must be submitted no later than the 100% Refund (minus tuition deposit) deadline.
-If documents are submitted prior to the start of the term, there is no requirement to write the in-house placement test.
-Test results may not be more than 2 years old at the time of application to the ESL program if they are to be considered for placement.
+Applicants who have submitted proof of an overall IELTS (Academic) Band score of 6.0 with no IELTS Band score less than 5.0 or a TOEFL iBT score of 70 with no skill below 17, or a TOEFL Paper score of 525, or a

+CAEL score of 50, or a Duolingo score of 110 will be directly admitted into Advanced EAP.

+Applicants who completely achieved Canadian Language Benchmark (CLB) 7 or 8 through participating in Language Instruction for Newcomers to Canada (LINC) classes will be directly admitted into Advanced EAP.

+Applicants who have submitted proof of an overall IELTS (Academic) Band score of 5.5 with no IELTS Band score less than 5.0, or a Duolingo score of 100 will be directly admitted into High Intermediate EAP.

+Applicants who completely achieved Canadian Language Benchmark (CLB) 6 through participating in Language Instruction for Newcomers to Canada (LINC) classes will be directly admitted into High Intermediate EAP.

+Applicants who have submitted proof of an overall IELTS (Academic) Band score of 5.0 with no IELTS Band score less than 4.5, or a Duolingo score of 90 will be directly admitted into EAP 030 Vantages 2 (Intermediate).

+These scores must be submitted with the admission application to the program.

+Applicants who do not qualify with the above test scores must take our on-line EAP Placement exam which is scheduled bi-weekly.
+Test results may not be more than 2 years old at the time of application to the EAP program if they are to be considered for placement.